-Hobart’s best venues
+Hobart’s most interesting venues

 Hobart is a cool place to visit, especially for eating and drinking!
 Not only are there many excellent venues to visit, but, unlike larger cities like Melbourne and Sydney, it is possible to access most of the compulsory places to visit by walking!